Originally, the word 'komi' probably referred to "people"

-According to the 2002 census the proportion of native speakers among both Komi-Zyrians and Komi-Permyaks was 71%.
+According to the 2002 census, the proportion of native speakers among both Komi-Zyrians and Komi-Permyaks was 71%.
 Komi-Zyrians and Komi-Permyaks are closely related and after some getting used to also mutually intelligible.
-A common written language would be entirely possible if tere was political will.
+A common written language would be entirely possible if there was political will.

-Komi written language traditions extend to the 14th century.
-Specifically, the famous Orthodox missionary Stephan of Perm began using a special Old Permic writing system to which he translated religious texts.
-Old Permic written languages was in use until the 17th century, after which it was taken over by the Church Slavonic language.
-Already at the end of the 18th century religious literature and in the 19th century also secular literature began to be translated into Komi, however in Cyrillic alphabet.
+The Komi written language traditions extend to the 14th century.
+Specifically, the famous Orthodox missionary Stephen of Perm began using a special Old Permic writing system to which he translated religious texts.
+The Old Permic written language was in use until the 17th century, after which it was taken over by Church Slavonic.
+Already at the end of the 18th century, religious literature and in the 19th century also secular literature began to be translated into Komi, however in the Cyrillic alphabet.
 Translations were made into different dialects.
 Several Komi nationalists (in particular, Georgi Lytkin) worked to develop a unified Komi written language, adding a few additional characters to signify Komi phonemes.
 In the Soviet period, separate written languages were created for Komi-Zyrian and Komi-Permyak languages.
-Latin alphabet was temporarily used in the 1930s, after which Cyrillic alphabet was reinstated.
+The Latin alphabet was temporarily used in the 1930s, after which the Cyrillic alphabet was reinstated.

 It has been suggested that the population speaking Permic languages inhabited the Kama and Vyatka river systems.
-Ancestors of Komi-Zyrians migrated out from there at the end of the first millennium, possibly as a result of Bulgar pressure, to the Vochegda basin.
-In Russian chronicles ancestors of Komis (perm’) were first mentioned in year 967.
-Already at the end of the 11th century the Komi-Zyrian territory became dependent on Novgorod.
+Ancestors of Komi-Zyrians migrated out from there at the end of the first millennium, possibly as a result of Bulgar pressure, to the Vychegda basin.
+In Russian chronicles, ancestors of the Komi (perm’) were first mentioned in 967.
+Already at the end of the 11th century, the Komi-Zyrian territory became dependent on Novgorod.
 Novgorodians’ warriors were occasionally collecting taxes in Komi lands, with a special interest in furs.
-At the end of the 14th century Stephan of Perm succeeded in converting Komi-Zyrians via missionary work in Komi language to the Orthodox faith.
+At the end of the 14th century, Stephen of Perm succeeded in converting Komi-Zyrians via missionary work in the Komi language to the Orthodox faith.
 This meant coming under Moscow’s influence.
-In 1478 the Permian bishopry established by Stephan was formally annexed to the Grand Duchy of Moscow.
-In the second half of the 15th century also the Komi-Permyak territory (Perm Veliki) was Christianised and annexed to Moscow.
+In 1478, the bishopric of Perm established by Stephen was formally annexed to the Grand Duchy of Moscow.
+In the second half of the 15th century, also the Komi-Permyak territory (Perm Veliki) was Christianised and annexed to Moscow.

-In the 19th century Komis were mostly an illiterate peasant people.
+In the 19th century, the Komi were mostly an illiterate peasant people.
 However, there were still clerics, merchants and educated folks, while Komi-Permyaks were almost exclusively peasants.
-In the second half of the 19th century first Komi nationalists (Georgy Lytkin, Ivan Kuratov, etc.) emerged.
+In the second half of the 19th century, the first Komi nationalists (Georgy Lytkin, Ivan Kuratov, etc.) emerged.
 They began to explore the history of Komi lands, collect and study folk poetry and develop the Komi written language.
-Ethnic policy of the Russian Empire did not favour their activities due to the Russification policy.
+Ethnic policy of the Russian Empire did not favour their activities due to the policy of Russification.

-The 1920s were very favourable towards ethnic cultural development due to the indigenization or korenizatsiya state policies.
+The 1920s were very favourable towards ethnic cultural development due to the indigenisation or korenizatsiya state policies.
 A Komi-language educational system, media and much more was established.
-Unified Komi autonomy, however, did not materialise, despite the wishes of nationalistic Komi elite.
-In 1921, Komi autonomous oblast (since 1936, Komi ASSR and since 1992, Komi Republic) were established and in 1925 the Komi-Permyak autonomous regional unit was formed.
+Unified Komi autonomy, however, did not materialise, despite the wishes of the nationalistic Komi elite.
+In 1921, Komi Autonomous Oblast (since 1936, Komi ASSR and since 1992, Komi Republic) was established and in 1925 the Komi-Permyak Autonomous Regional Unit was formed.
 In the 1920s and 1930s, agricultural collectivisation was executed which was followed by repressions against the nationalistic intelligentsia.

-The main traditional Komi livelihood of is (land) farming.
+The main traditional Komi livelihood of is farming.
 Animal husbandry has been of secondary importance.
-In addition, hunting and fishing has historically been important, especially in the northern regions.
+In addition, hunting and fishing have historically been important, especially in the northern regions.
 Komi-Izhmas have engaged in dairy cattle husbandry and since the middle of the 19th century also in reindeer herding.
-Forestry has been an important source of livelihood for Komis since the 19th century, and modern economic sectors since the 20th century.
+Forestry has been an important source of livelihood for the Komi since the 19th century, and modern economic sectors since the 20th century.

-Since the 14th-15th centuries Komis have been predominantly Orthodox.
+Since the 14th-15th centuries, the Komi have been predominantly Orthodox.
 There are also some Old Believers in the Komi periphery (Pechora, Vochegda river upstreams).
-Pre-Christian beliefs among Komis are rare.
+Pre-Christian beliefs among the Komi are rare.